sabdllah/E09a-Scripting/README.md

+In this excercise I was able to add labels to the game which is surprisingly fairly easy to do.
+In the next assignment I hope to play around with labels to add a bit of juice to my game.

 # E09a-Scripting

 We will continue adding on to the first Godot project (E08a-Paddle-Ball).
 In this exercise, we will be learning more about scripting and signals in gdScript.